Tesla Model X Insurance Rates

 Rates are averaged for all Tesla Model X models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheaper Tesla Model X Insurance
+How to Find Cheap Tesla Model X Insurance

-- Increasing physical damage deductibles could save as much as $775 each year
+- Increasing physical damage deductibles can save around $775 each year

 Rate Tables and Charts